 Hope is what keeps me going most days.
 It keeps me positive.
 It helps me endure to the end.
 Without hope I couldn’t have faith, which is hope in action.
 Taking action increases my faith and that gives me more hope.
 It builds upon each other wonderfully.

-I am so grateful to have hope both in this life and hope in the next through my Savior Jesus Christ.
+I am so grateful for to have hope both in this life and hope in the next through my Savior Jesus Christ.
 Through Him all things are possible.
 Through His atoning sacrifice I can return to live with Him and my Heavenly Father again.
 And that gives me eternal hope!

-But how do I turn goals from dreams into reality?
+How do I turn goals from dreams into reality?
 I find that it’s all about accountability.
 And accountability starts with a good plan.
-I was recently introduced to the SMART Goal Method of goal setting.
-SMART stands for:
+I was recently introduced to the SMART Goal Method of goal setting and a custom SMART PDF worksheet.